 1. How much of my donation actually helps elderly religious?

-On average, approximately 95 percent of our budget aides senior religious.
+Approximately 95 percent of our budget aids senior religious.
 Only about 5 percent is used for promotional activities and administration.

 1. Doesn’t the Catholic Church take care of elderly religious?